Multilingual Political Views of Large Language Models: Identification and Steering: Ideology Steering

 At inference time, the value output of the selected head is modified by:

 Here, $\sigma_{l,h}$ is the standard deviation of the projection of activations onto the direction vector, used to normalize the intervention across heads with different scales.

-This method leverages the localized semantic capabilities of individual attention heads while being minimally invasive to the model's overall behavior.
-We tune two hyperparameters experimentally: $K$ (the number of heads to intervene on) and $\alpha$ (the intervention strength).
-To isolate the effects of intervention, all generation parameters are deterministic, as specified in Appendix~\ref{app:hyperparameters}.
+This method leverages the localized semantic capabilities of individual attention heads while remaining minimally invasive to the model’s overall behavior.\footnote{Following \citet{li2024inferencetimeinterventionelicitingtruthful, panickssery2023steering, arditi2024refusal}, interventions on model activations of this type have been shown not to impair general capabilities.
+Based on this prior evidence, we do not evaluate this aspect explicitly, as our primary goal is to assess whether political bias can be instilled; evaluation of general capabilities is left for future work.} We tune two hyperparameters experimentally: $K$ (the number of heads to intervene on) and $\alpha$ (the intervention strength).
+To isolate the effects of the intervention, all generation parameters are kept deterministic, as described in Appendix~\ref{app:hyperparameters}.